rajanieprabha/deeplab-lakeice/README.md

 ## What this repo contains?
 1. Deeplab v3 plus tensorflow model adopted from official tensorflow repository with some changes.
-  -Code for calculating Individual class IOU.
+  (a).
+Code for calculating Individual class IOU.
-  -Code for checking confusion matrix on tensorboard.
+  (b).
+Code for checking confusion matrix on tensorboard.
-  -Updated xception_65 model with extra skips from encoder to decoder.
+  (c).
+Updated xception_65 model with extra skips from encoder to decoder.
 2. Using labelme tool to create data annotations and code for converting json annotations to color-indexed masks.
 3. Some data cleaning scripts (only valid for our lake-ice dataset).
 4. Jupyter Notebook for visualizing data distribution for 5 classes : background, water, ice, snow, clutter.